Get Eczema Treatment Online

 What can I use for eczema while pregnant?

 Eczema flare-ups appear due to specific triggers that make your immune system reactive, resulting in inflammation and itching in the affected area.
 You can use mild corticosteroids, oral antihistamines, and gentle moisturizers per your doctor's advice.
-Consult a doctor now at Your Doctors Online for the treatment and prescription of eczema flare-ups during pregnancy.

 -Phindile Mkhatshwa